II. Epidemiology

 - Beta Particles (e.g. nuclear power plants, medical nulcear material)

-- Composed of electrons, with higher penetration than alpha particles
+- Composed of electrons, with higher penetration than alpha particles (but will not penetrate clothing)

 - Gamma Rays (e.g. nuclear explosion)

-- Mass-less rays with high penetration
+- Mass-Less, high energy electromagnetic radiation rays with high penetration

 - Alpha Particles (e.g. Radon Gas)